-In addition to the preliminary parcel map, and when determined by the Superintendent of Building or the City Engineer to be necessary, the following reports shall be submitted to the City Planning Department by the applicant when the property is located in a Hillside Areas.
+In addition to the preliminary parcel map, and when determined by the Superintendent of Building or the City Engineer to be necessary, the following reports shall be submitted to the Department of City Planning by the applicant when the property is located in a Hillside Areas:

-- 1. A geologic report prepared by an engineering geologist, as defined in Chapter 9, Article 1 (Building Code), setting forth all relevant geologic data pertaining to the proposed separate parcels and including separately stated conclusions listing any potential hazards to public health, safety or welfare which may exist on the proposed parcels or which could result from grading or building upon the proposed separate parcels - 2.
-A report prepared by a soils engineer, as defined in Chapter 9, Division 70 (Grading, Excavations, and Fills), setting forth sufficient engineering data to explain the proposed solutions to: - a.
+- 1. A geologic report prepared by an engineering geologist, as defined in LAMC Chapter 9 (Building Regulations), Article 1 (Building Code), setting forth all relevant geologic data pertaining to the proposed separate parcels and including separately stated conclusions listing any potential hazards to public health, safety or welfare which may exist on the proposed parcels or which could result from grading or building upon the proposed separate parcels - 2.
+A report prepared by a soils engineer, as defined in LAMC Chapter 9 (Building Regulations), Division 70 (Grading, Excavations, and Fills), setting forth sufficient engineering data to explain the proposed solutions to: - a.
 Any potential geologic hazards disclosed by the geologic report; and - b.
 Any potential geologic hazards that could be created by the proposed grading.

-H. Protected Tree Reports for Parcel Maps
+H. Protected Vegetation Reports for Parcel Maps

-No application for a preliminary parcel map approval for a parcel where a protected tree is located will be considered complete unless it includes a report pertaining to preserving the tree.
-The report shall be prepared by a tree expert and shall evaluate the subdivider's proposals for protected tree preservation, removal, replacement or relocation.
-In the event the subdivider proposes any grading, land movement, or other activity within the drip line of any protected tree referred to in the report, or proposes to relocate or remove any tree, the report shall also evaluate any mitigation measures proposed by the subdivider and the anticipated effectiveness in preserving the tree.
+No application for a preliminary parcel map approval for a parcel where a protected vegetation is located will be considered complete unless it includes a report pertaining to preserving the tree in accordance with Sec.
+11.1.3.P.
+(Protected Vegetation Regulations).
+The report shall be prepared by a tree expert and shall evaluate the subdivider's proposals for protected vegetation preservation, removal, replacement or relocation.
+In the event the subdivider proposes any grading, land movement, or other activity within the drip line of any protected vegetation referred to in the report, or proposes to relocate or remove any protected vegetation, the report shall also evaluate any mitigation measures proposed by the subdivider and the anticipated effectiveness in preserving the protected vegetation.

 SEC.
-11.4.2 PRELIMINARY PARCEL MAP STANDARDS
+11.4.2.
+PRELIMINARY PARCEL MAP STANDARDS